NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 The last fields *Display Terms with Posts* is not related to WordPress standard functionality.
 It allows you to request that the taxonomy terms are added to posts are displayed with the post content and/or excerpt.
 When used, the list of terms can be prefixed and suffixed by the user-defined Before and After texts.

+These fields may also be output directly using a shortcode `staxo_post_terms` or a block editor block `simple-taxonomy-refreshed/post-terms`.
+These will by default add the terms for all custom taxonomies (using the before and after text).
+If only one taxonomy is required, then add a parameter `tax='taxonomy_slug'`.

 ## External Main

 ![Main Panel](../images/ExternalExtraOpts.png)